|

 Directions

-Creek House is about a 1 3/4-hour drive north of Phoenix, or a 1-hour drive south of Flagstaff.
+To the Creek House Creek House is about a 1 3/4-hour drive north of Phoenix, or a 1-hour drive south of Flagstaff.
 From Interstate 17, take the 293 exit.
 From the south continue straight onto McGuireville Rd.
 From the north turn right onto McGuireville Rd. at the bottom of the ramp.
 Continue a few miles to the "Y" in the road (Spirit Gas Station is there).
 Turn right onto Lake Montezuma Rd.
 Once over the bridge, take the first right onto Beaver Vista Rd.
 The house is the first on the right:

 4010 Beaver Vista Rd.